 You can rapidly scan for personally identifiable information (PII), to stay compliant with GDPR (the General Data Protection Regulation), CCPA (the California Consumer Privacy Act), and other regulations, and use pre-configured policies to ensure compliance with SEC (U.S. Securities and Exchange Commission), HIPAA (Health Insurance Portability and Accountability Act), and other industry standards.

-Automation is another big part of Egnyte’s appeal: pick up on and respond to unusual behavior, and automating file management, like archiving and deletion, data retention and legal holds, and privileging hot or cold storage.
+Automation is another big part of Egnyte’s appeal: picking up on and responding to unusual behavior, and automating file management, like archiving and deletion, data retention and legal holds, and privileging hot or cold storage.

-Of course, OneDrive for Business works seamlessly with the Office apps, so finding your files, accessing version history, and conflict resolution all works flawlessly with Microsoft’s productivity suite.
+Of course, OneDrive for Business works seamlessly with the Office apps, so finding your files, accessing version history, and conflict resolution all work flawlessly with Microsoft’s productivity suite.

 The OneDrive mobile app also stands out, seamlessly integrating with the suite’s other mobile apps, and includes a handy feature for scanning physical documents like whiteboards or business cards.

 If your business doesn’t use Microsoft Office, OneDrive’s appeal is greatly reduced.
 However, if you’re looking for simple, “it just works” file syncing for Office collaboration, look no further.
-Plans start at $5 and include Microsoft 365: read our OneDrive for Business review to find out more.
+Plans start at $5 a month and include Microsoft 365.

-Sync.com is one of the most complete file-syncing solutions out there in terms of features, and has a great interface that’s intuitive and easy to use.
-As if that weren’t enough, it’s also one of the cheapest solutions out there, with business plans starting at just $5 per user a month.
+Sync.com is one of the most complete file-syncing solutions out there in terms of features and has a great interface that’s intuitive and easy to use.
+As if that weren’t enough, it’s also one of the cheapest solutions out there, with business plans starting at just $6 per user a month.

 Sync.com was built with collaboration in mind.
 You can send and receive files to non-Sync users, and control access with passwords and expiry dates, making out-of-company collaborations a breeze.
 Activity logs let you know what’s going on with each of your shared files, while advanced version history makes it easy to retrieve deleted or changed files.